New juvenile detention center a possibility thanks to ARPA funds

 Supervisor Croken says despite the use of ARPA funding as a concern for him, the bigger problem are the Iowa state codes currently in place that work against the project.

-"There's going to have to either a reallocation of existing beds through the Department of Human Services," says Croken, "Or the state code is going to have to be altered to lift the cap of 272 beds statewide, which are already totally allocated."
+"There's going to have to either a reallocation of existing beds through the Department of Human Services," said Croken.
+"Or the state code is going to have to be altered to lift the cap of 272 beds statewide, which are already totally allocated."

 Iowa state code puts a limit on the amount of juvenile beds allowed across the state, and this new facility will exceed that limit.